jes/scamp-cpu/ISA.md

 So I don't think we need to include that in the microcode.
 We just do that for 2 cycles, and then start the "real" T-state counter.

+In general each step of microcode assumes the form:
+    - choose a module to write to the bus (xO)
+    - choose a module to read from the bus (xI)
+    - choose ALU flags
+    - choose whether to increment the PC (P+)
+    - choose jump flags
+    - choose whether to reset the T-state counter (RT)

 We only ever want one module driving the bus at a time, so all of the xO microcodes can be encoded into fewer bits (see control.v).
 Similarly, I *think* we only want one module